ministryofjustice/opg-lpa/service-front/content/guidance/People_People to be told.md

 ## How people are notified

 Just before you apply to register your LPA, you must send each of the people to notify a form (LP3) to let them know about it.
 If your attorneys apply to register your LPA, they must do the same.
-You can download this form when you apply to register the LPA with this tool.
+You can download this form when you apply to register the LPA with this service.

 The form sets out reasons why people can object and how to object.